alex81527/latex-nctu-thesis/README.md

     `sudo apt-get install jabref`

 ## How to use this template:
+LateX source files are placed in `latex-src`.
 First, you should fill in the required fields in `main.tex`.
 Then complete the following steps:
 + Cover Page
     There is a `.docx` template in `cover_page`.
 Modify and save it as `cover.pdf` in this folder.
 + Thesis Title Page